AdobeDocs/commerce-webapi/src/pages/rest/redoc.md

 # Rest endpoints (ReDoc)

 This documentation uses [ReDoc][] to organize and present schema files that follow an [Open-API specification][].
-The schema files this tool uses are generated from a running instance of Magento 2.4, and it represents the state of the code at the time the file was generated.
+The schema files this tool uses represent the state of the code at the time the file was generated.

 Use the links below to access the corresponding REST endpoints: